harshagurnani/harshagurnani.github.io/_pages/OtherInterests.md

 author_profile: true
 ---

 When I'm not reading neuroscience or mathematics, I'm enjoying modern art - fiction, poetry, visual arts -, listening to podcasts, watching cinema, or on a hike!
+I also do interviews and write profiles for [Stories of Women in Neuroscience](https://www.storiesofwin.org/) - read some of them [here](https://www.storiesofwin.org/profiles?author=67ef66e6f439a303ab3d43e8)!

 Here are some recommendations, arbitrarily updated at times based on a Poisson process... (or check on [Goodreads](https://www.goodreads.com/user/show/29608337-harsha-gurnani) or [Mubi](https://mubi.com/en/users/8800427))